-Both forms of skeleton animation are examples of processes that are instrumental in producing quality animation.
+Both forms of skeleton animation are examples of processes that are instrumental in producing quality character animation.
 Still, it would be best if you walked before you can run, and maybe going in bare-bones is not the best idea for a beginner.
 Getting the practice in with a solid base is a much more effective approach to working with Maya.

 As you make small tweaks and do simple operations, it’s easier for you to observe the effects without making all the necessary considerations.
 As your skill level increases, you can take more and more control, which means greater quality output.

 Using a prebuilt rig is the best way to achieve this.
 Alternatively, you could do the rigging for yourself, but it’s going to take a much longer time.
 Many beginners end up spending several months trying to get things going in this area alone.

 The idea is to take advantage of and build on top of quality rigs to learn body mechanics, facial transformations, etc., which leads to the creation of more interesting and realistic animation projects.

 The prebuilt rigs that you choose should be based on the elements that you are trying to learn.
 At this point, want to focus on your fundamentals instead of having a ton of unfamiliar controls to consider.

 The target is to get to be able to handle a full-body acting rig, but it’s best to cement the elementary principles before getting there.
 For example, a simple shape can help you to learn how to create character emotions through gestures.
 Bear in mind that the rig you use doesn’t even need to have human appendages at this point.